neuefische/web-exercises/templates/html-css-js-static/README.md

 # This is a new static HTML, CSS and JavaScript project.

-This project was created from the neue fische html-css-js-static starter.
+This project was created from the neue fische html-css-js-static template.

 ## Development